 - Transportation workers

 Consultation-Wage and Overtime Claims

 Under Alaska overtime pay law, there is a two-year statute of limitations for overtime lawsuits filed in this state.
 This means that employees whose overtime labor lawsuits in Alaska are successful may be awarded back pay for overtime wages illegally denied them for up to two years before the date on which their legal claim was filed.
 The overtime laws are complex, vary by state, and have unique employment situations.
 Finding the right law firm and a experienced overtime attorney can make a significant difference in not only how your case is handled, but in the ultimate result- the amount of compensation recovered from your claim.

-If you believe that you may have a wage claim for unpaid back overtime or would like to get more information from an experienced overtime attorney please contact Phillips Dayes Law Firm to schedule a free Alaska overtime pay lawsuit consultation at no cost to you.
+If you believe that you may have a wage claim for unpaid back overtime or would like to get more information from an experienced overtime attorney please contact Phillips Dayes Law Firm to schedule an Alaska overtime pay lawsuit consultation at no cost to you.